PennyLaneAI/pennylane/doc/development/deprecations.rst

 * All of the legacy devices (any with the name ``default.qubit.{autograd,torch,tf,jax,legacy}``) are removed.
 Use ``default.qubit`` instead, as it supports backpropagation for the many backends the legacy devices support.

   - Deprecated in v0.38
   - Removed in v0.39

+* The logic for internally switching a device for a different backpropagation compatible device is removed, as it was in place for removed ``default.qubit.legacy``.

+  - Deprecated in v0.38
+  - Removed in v0.39